build2-packaging/README/README.md

 for packaging third-party projects for `build2`.

-By publishing your efforts under this organization (as opposed to, say, your personal projects) you make it easier for others to join or, if you are no longer interested, to take over the package development/maintenance.
+By publishing your efforts under this organization (as opposed to, say, your personal workspace) you make it easier for others to join or, if you are no longer interested, to take over the package development/maintenance.

 In addition to this organization we also have the